-Paulo attended the prestigious Berklee College of Music from 2005-2009.
-He travelled extensively representing the school with his band, La Timbistica.
-They graced the stages at the Monterey Jazz, Hoopcity Jazz, Duke Ellington, Saratoga, Montreal, and Newport Jazz festivals to name a few.
-While leading this group, La Timbistica received a 2008 Downbeat Magazine Award for “Jazz Group of the Year” in the collegiate category.
+Paulo attended Berklee College of Music for four years, where he travelled extensively, representing the school with his band, La Timbistica.
+They graced the stages at the Monterey Jazz, Duke Ellington, Saratoga, Hoopcity, and Newport Jazz festivals, to name a few.
+In 2008, the band received a Downbeat Magazine Award for “Jazz Group of the Year” in the collegiate category.

-In fall of 2008, Paulo began working with legendary alto-saxophonist Paquito D’Rivera.
-He recorded on D’Rivera’s 2008 Grammy Award winning release, “Funk-Tango.”
-Since then Paulo has toured across the Americas and Europe as part of D’Riveras ensemble, including performances at the Lincoln Center, Carnegie Hall, as well as some of the worlds most prestigious jazz clubs.
+In the fall of 2008, Paulo began working with legendary alto-saxophonist Paquito D’Rivera.
+He recorded on D’Rivera’s 2008 Grammy-Award winning release, “Funk-Tango.”
+Since then, he has toured across the Americas and Europe as part of D’Rivera’s ensemble, including performances at the Lincoln Center, Carnegie Hall, and some of the worlds most prestigious jazz clubs.